 The 1992 Topps basketball set was released near the peak of the junk era and basketball's popularity led to Topps hitting the production presses hard.

-The cards were issued in fifteen card wax packs along with a wide variety of different jumbo and oversized retail packs.
+The cards were issued in fifteen card wax packs and a wide variety of jumbo and oversized retail packs.

 Gold foil insert cards, identical to the base Topps cards, were inserted at a rate of one per every fifteen card pack (and more for the other jumbo packs).

-The production rate for Topps base cards is unknown, but likely in the millions.
-It is believed that 10,000 factory Topps Gold sets were produced, but this total does not include all the Gold insert cards included in packs.
+The production rate for Topps base cards is unknown but likely in the millions.
+It is believed that 10,000 factory Topps Gold sets were produced, but this total only includes some of the Gold insert cards included in packs.

 Thus, neither has a tight supply.

-I view the Topps Gold in high grades as the best investment between the two cards.
+The Topps Gold in high grades is the best investment between the two cards.

 1992 Stadium Club Shaq RC #201